knative/docs/community/DOCS-CONTRIBUTING.md

 ### Working group

-The [Knative Documentation Working Group](./WORKING-GROUPS.md#documentation) meets weekly on Tuesdays and alternates between a 9am PT and a 4:30pm PT time to accomdate contributors in both the EMEA and APAC timezones.
+The [Knative Documentation Working Group](./WORKING-GROUPS.md#documentation) meets weekly on Tuesdays and alternates between a 9am PT and a 4:30pm PT time to accommodate contributors in both the EMEA and APAC timezones.
 [Click here](https://calendar.google.com/calendar/embed?src=google.com_18un4fuh6rokqf8hmfftm5oqq4%40group.calendar.google.com) to see the exact dates on the Knative working group calendar.
 If you're interested in becoming more involved in Knative's documentation, start attending the working